 What Is an ASME-Certified Pressure Vessel?

 In the world of industrial manufacturing, safety and reliability are not optional—they’re foundational.
 One way companies ensure the integrity of their equipment is through ASME certification, particularly when it comes to pressure vessels.
 An ASME-certified pressure vessel is designed, manufactured, inspected, and tested according to the stringent codes set forth by the American Society of Mechanical Engineers (ASME).
+You can learn more about the ASME certification process and its role in global standards from ASME’s official site.

 Understanding ASME Certification